A moment of remembrance at the Garrison Cemetery

 Vilis_Spandegs.jpg

-After the restoration of Latvia's independence, Uldis Veldre, the head of the department of the Alūksne Brothers' Cemetery Committee, took care of the maintenance of the Garrison Cemetery, the identification of the LKOK-related resting places related to Alūksne and the installation of memorials in the Garrison Cemetery.
+After the restoration of Latvia's independence, Uldis Veldre, head of the Alūksne Brothers' Cemetery Committee, took on the responsibility for maintaining the Garrison Cemetery, identifying the resting places of the LKOK related to Alūksne, and installing memorial signs in the Garrison Cemetery.

-"When I learned that V. Spandegs (1890-1941) had died, I was already celebrating his 100th birthday in the Alūksne Garrison Cemetery at the Great White Cross during the Soviet occupation, on December 19, 1990, revealing to him there the white Lāčplēsis marble. plate.
-This memorial plaque always has fresh flowers, it has been carefully tidied up, we especially note the dates of birth and death of General V. Spandeg - December 19, October 16 and Lāčplēsis Day - November 11.
+“When I learned that V. Spandegs (1890-1941) had died, I organized a celebration of his 100th birthday on December 19, 1990, under the conditions of the Soviet occupation, at the Alūksne Garrison Cemetery near the large white cross, unveiling the white marble plaque of Lāčplēsis there.
+There are always fresh flowers next to this memorial plaque, it is carefully cleaned, we especially mark the dates of birth and death of General V. Spandegs - December 19, October 16 and Lāčplēsis Day - November 11.
 It was also on October 16, when we commemorated the 60th anniversary of the death of Lāčplēsis Vilis Spandegs.
-The guard of honor with the Latvian flag and the battalion flag stood the brave guards of the homeland - soldiers of the Alūksne Mobile Rifle Battalion (MBS), flag bearers of E. Glika Alūksne State Gymnasium.
-In 1938, Colonel Vilis Spandegs presented the flag - a gift from the 7th Sigulda Infantry Regiment to Alūksne State Gymnasium.
-At the end of the Fatherland Love Hour, representatives of our national hero - Lāčplēsis Viļa Spandega family, Alūksne Brothers Cemetery Committee, Alūksne MSB, Lāčplēsis Eduards
+The guard of honor with the Latvian flag and the battalion flag was the brave defenders of the fatherland - soldiers of the Alūksne Mobile Rifle Battalion (MBS), E. Glik Alūksne State Gymnasium flag bearers.
+In 1938, the flag - a gift from the 7th Sigulda Infantry Regiment to the Alūksne State Gymnasium - was presented by Colonel Vilis Spandegs.
+At the end of the lesson of love for the Fatherland, the family of our national hero - Lāčplēsis Vilis Spandegs, the Alūksne Brothers' Cemetery Committee, the Alūksne MSB, Lāčplēsis Eduards

-The video is dedicated to the memory of Vilius Spandega
+Video dedicated to the memory of Vilis Spandegs

 Storyteller: Uldis Veldre; Wrote down this story: Uldis Veldre